-EPDM stands for Ethylene Propylene Diene Monomer, a synthetic rubber.
-In the RV industry, it is used for roofing and an EPDM roof is commonly referred to as a "rubber" roof.
-EPDM has excellent resistance to environmental factors such as Ozone, UV and general weathering, but it is important to keep it clean and maintained.
+EPDM stands for Ethylene Propylene Diene Monomer, a synthetic rubber roof membrane.
+In the RV industry, it is used for roofing and an EPDM roof is commonly referred to as a "rubber roof".
+An EPDM membrane has excellent resistance to environmental factors such as Ozone, UV and general weathering, but it is important to keep EPDM rubber roofing clean and maintained.

 Repair cuts in the rubber immediately and inspect your roof every spring and fall.
 Reseal any areas of roof sealant that are cracked or have broken away.
 Being diligent in these inspections can save

-Another roof type common in the RV industry is TPO (thermoplastic polyolefin), a single-ply roofing membrane, The name is a bit misleading, because rather than plastic that it appears to be, TPO is actually one of a few different types of rubber, usually a blend of polypropylene and ethylene-propylene rubber.
+Another roof type common in the RV industry is TPO (thermoplastic polyolefin), a single-ply roofing membrane, The name is a bit misleading, because rather than plastic that it appears to be, TPO roofs are actually one of a few different types of rubber.
+They are usually a blend of polypropylene and ethylene-propylene rubber make up the TPO membrane.
+A key benefit to TPO roofing membranes is that they are generally a lower cost than EPDM roofing membranes, and easier to apply and work with.
+A TPO roof system will generally be about half the cost of an EPDM roof.